Intersection

 gap-if-intersect.svg

 • Commutative property: a ∥ b = b ∥ a holds for any intervals a and b.
-It means that changing the order of the operands does not change the result.

-NOTE: intersection and gap operations are related: for any intervals a and b, (a & b).swap == (a ∥ b).inflate.
+Note: intersection and gap operations are related: for any intervals a and b, (a & b).swap == (a ∥ b).inflate.

 Minus